 Venison Meatballs are an easy, low fat alternative to beef!
 These Venison Meatballs can be baked, or air fried to make them even healthier!

 If you have been following BCC for any length of time, you will know how much we love our venison!
 Roughly half of our meat consumption is, in fact, venison.

-For this reason, I needed to learn how to, consistently, make tasty dishes with venison.
+For this reason, we needed to learn how to, consistently, make tasty dishes with venison.
 There is a learning curve, no doubt.

 But thankfully, we have really succeeded in the journey to create delicious, different venison recipes!